Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 5.7.
 Write a program that read two numbers and display GCD(greatest common divisor) 5.8.
 Write a program that read two numbers and display LCM(least common multiple)

+5.9.
+Write a program that read two numbers(x,y) and display x^y (x power y) using loop